 Business Owners Policy (BOP)

-If for some reason, you were unable to lose the use of your dental office because of a fire or some disaster, you are going to need to relocate, at least for a while.
+If for some reason, you were to lose the use of your dental office because of a fire or other disaster, you are going to need to relocate, at least for a while.
 You will also need to replace the items that burned.

 Your BOP also protects you in the event that you lose your computer, a power surge fries your hard drive or your processor, or a virus ruins your dental patient database and has to be restored.